 Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and Campus Fire Safety Right-To-know Act Notification:

 Pursuant to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the current Annual Security Report (ASR) is available for viewing at https://www.csus.edu/clery .

 The ASR contains the current security and safety-related policy statements, emergency preparedness and evacuation information, crime prevention and sexual assault prevention information, and drug and alcohol prevention programming.
 The ASR also contains statistics of Clery Act crimes for Sacramento State for the last three (3) calendar years.
 Paper copies are available upon request at the Police Service Center located in the University Union.

-Selected candidate must furnish proof of eligibility to work in the U.S..
-California State University, Sacramento is a sponsoring agency (i.e. H-1-B Visa).
+Selected candidate must furnish proof of eligibility to work in the United States.
+California State University, Sacramento is not a sponsoring agency for staff and management positions (i.e. H-1-B Visa).

 Note to Applicants: